fredgibbs/fredgibbs.github.io/courses/digital-mapping.md

 ## Digital and Spatial Humanities
 - Chapter 1, 3-26; Case Studies, 61-71 in *Digital\_Humanities* (in the Zotero Library, and also an [online PDF](https://mitpress.mit.edu/sites/default/files/titles/content/9780262018470_Open_Access_Edition.pdf)

 - David J Bodenhamer et al. (eds.), _The Spatial Humanities: GIS and the Future of Humanities Scholarship_, Chapters 1 and 2.
-(Zotero)

 - Michel de Certeau, “Spatial Practices,” 91-130.
-(Zotero)

 <div class="highlight">
 ## Historical Research on ABQ